FloAppsLtd/Documents/SecurityPolicy.md

 We use [Postmark](https://postmarkapp.com/) to deliver email and have signed a Data Processing Addendum with them.
 For more information on Postmark's EU Data Protection policy, see https://postmarkapp.com/eu-privacy

+### Stripe

+We may use Stripe to handle online payments in FloMembers.
+For more information, see [Stripe Privacy Center](https://stripe.com/en-fi/legal/privacy-center)

 ### Tawk

 We use Tawk to provide support chat.
 Tawk keeps email addresses for those persons who are logged into FloMembers when using the chat.
 For more information, see https://www.tawk.to/data-protection/dpa-data-processing-addendum/